-A better name for Agile Kanban would be Just in Time Delivery, but it doesn’t sound as cool, so we call it Kanban.
+A better name for Agile Kanban would be Just in Time Delivery.

 The basic idea was thought up by Taiichi Ohno while watching people grocery shop, and the efficiency of this system was proven through the use of Little’s Law.
 Of probably all Agile approaches, it is the most versatile.
 You take your existing business structure and shove Kanban into it.
 You can use it in Waterfall, and you can make it part of your daily work organization structure outside of projects.
 The key to that extra versatility lies in not defining the organizational structure and the focus on continuous delivery versus other Agile approaches incremental delivery.

 Companies have also reported huge gains to productivity by implementing Kanban.
 It isn’t magical, but Kanban provides you with the ability to keep work under control as long as someone puts in the effort needed to control it.